Introduction to Swing

 Conclusion

-It is the framework used for building windows based applications for Java.
+Java Swing serves as the framework for building Windows-based applications in Java.
 It was developed to solve the issues that are in AWT.
-It provides more components to work and uses extensible components to develop the applications.
+It provides more components to work and uses extensible components to build the applications.
 There are many components in the package or library to perform and define the look and feel of the project or application.

 It is referred to as the next-generation GUI developed for Java programs.
-Java Swing is a library of the GUI controls, and classes are not platformed dependent and are lighter in weight because they don’t create the peer components.
+Java Swing is a platform-independent library of GUI controls.
+Its classes are lightweight because they do not create peer components.
 It mainly provides a consistent appearance or the look and feel of the application across all the platforms.

 Recommended Articles

 This has been a guide to the What is Swing?
-Here we discuss the Key Concept, Features, Advantages, and Disadvantages.
+Here we discuss the Key Concepts, Features, Advantages, and Disadvantages.
 You can also go through our other suggested articles to learn more –